artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw10/homework10.md

-Homework 10: Extra Credit [? points]
+Homework 10: Extra Credit [100 points]
 =============================================================

-## Instructions
+## <a name="instructions"></a> Instructions

-In this assignment, you will get an experience writing functions used in Neural Networks from scratch, as well as using one of the generic machine learning frameworks called [PyTorch](https://pytorch.org).
+The [first part](#part_1) of this assignment involves implementing functions commonly used in Neural Networks from scratch without use of external libraries/packages other than [NumPy](http://www.numpy.org).

+The [second part](#part_2)of the assignment involves building a Neural Network using one of the Machine Learning frameworks called [PyTorch](https://pytorch.org) for a [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist).

 A skeleton file [homework10.py](homework10.py) containing empty definitions for each question has been provided.
 Since portions of this assignment will be graded automatically, none of the names or function signatures in this file should be modified.
 However, you are free to introduce additional variables or functions if needed.

+A file containing a sub-set of the Fashion MNIST dataset dataset [dataset.csv](dataset.csv) is provided.

 You will find that in addition to a problem specification, most programming questions also include a pair of examples from the Python interpreter.
 These are meant to illustrate typical use cases, and should not be taken as comprehensive test suites.